elephantscale/es-training-new/course-outlines/scala-intro.md

 * Introductory - Intermediate

 ## Duration

-* Two or three days
+* Three days (can be customized)

 ## Format

 * Lectures and hands-on labs (50% - 50%)
-* The class is heavy hands-on, with multiple labs and quizzes

 ## Prerequisites

-* Comfortable with a programming language such as Java
+* Comfortable with a development in an object oriented environment
-* Or, coding experience in any other language
+* Even though most people come to Scala from Java, any experienced developers are welcome

 ## Lab environment

-* For local environment
+### Local environment (Highly recommended)

+We recommend attendees have a local environment setup.
+Install the following:

-  * JDK 8 or higher
+* JDK 11 or higher
-  * Scala
+* Scala latest 2.x (2.13)
 * Scala programming IDE, such as IntelliJ IDEA (recommended), Eclipse, or NetBeans.

-* If virtual machines are used
-  * Zero Install: There is no need to install software on students' machines!
-  * A lab environment in the cloud will be provided for students.
+### Cloud environment

+A cloud based environment can be provided, if required.

 ### Students will need the following

 * A reasonably modern laptop with unrestricted connection to the Internet.
 Laptops with overly restrictive VPNs or firewalls may not work properly.
-    * A checklist to verify connectivity will be provided
-* Chrome browser

-## Detailed outline

-### Scala basics

-* Scala – a scalable language
-* Classes
-* Class parameters, fields, methods
-* Infix, Postfix and Prefix Operators
-* Equality, Default and Named Arguments
-* Packages and Imports
-* Access Modifiers, Singleton and Companion

-### Scala design

-* Scala hierarchy
-* Inheritance and Traits
-* Case classes, pattern matching
-* Lists and other collections
-* Mutable objects
-* Type parameterization
-* Abstract members
-* Implicits
-* Handling failures

-### Collections

-* From loops to collections
-* Collections in depth
-* Extractors
-* Annotations

-### Functional programming

-* For Loops and Expressions
-* Functional Programming Basics
-* Functional programming best practices

-### Concurrency (Akka overview)

-* Immutability
-  * Best practices and exercises
-* Futures and concurrency
-* Akka Overview
-* Akka use cases

-### Monads
-* Overview
+* A modern browser

+## Detailed Course Outline

+### Introduction to Scala

+* From Java to Scala
+* JVM language and interoperability
+* A quick tour of Scala features
+* What's new in Scala 3
+* Lab: Installing and setting up Scala

+### Getting Started with Scala

+* Scala REPL environments
+* SBT
+* Lab: First Scala program
+* Lab: Working with SBT

+### Scala Types

+* Built in types
+* Variables and immutability
+* Type inference
+* Lab: working with types and type inference

+### Scala Collections

+* Built in collections
+* Mutable and immutable collections
+* Arrays, Lists, Sets, Maps
+* Understanding performance of various collections
+* Lab: Working with collections

+### Control Flow and Functions

+* IF-Else
+* Loops
+* Match expressions
+* Functions
+* Anonymous functions
+* Higher order functions
+* Pure functions
+* Lab: control flow
+* Lab: functions

+### Functional Programming

+* Evolution of programming and functional programming
+* Introduction to functional programming
+* Filter, Map, Reduce
+* Lab: functional programming

+### Scala Classes

+* Defining and using classes in Scala
+* Singleton classes
+* Packages and imports
+* Inheritance and abstract classes
+* Traits
+* Lab: Working with classes

+### Cases Classes and Pattern Matching

+* Understanding case classes
+* Pattern matching with Case classes
+* Handling null values using Options
+* Lab: working with case classes, options and pattern matching

+### Testing

+* Testing strategies in Scala
+* Learning various testing frameworks
+* Lab: Testing with Scala

+### IO programming

+* Understanding Scala IO system
+* Reading/writing data from/to files
+* Reading from URLs
+* Network socket programmming
+* Lab: IO programming in Scala
+* Lab: Simple web server in Scala

+### Concurrency Programming With Akka Framework

+* Concurrent programming concepts (threads, locks, race conditions, dead-locks  ..etc)
+* Introduction to Akka
+* Learning Actor based systems
+* Lab: Concurrent programming with Akka

+### Workshops

+Students will design and implement solutions using Scala